morganwdavis/vscode-server-freebsd/README.md

 `"C:\Program Files\Microsoft VS Code\Code.exe" --folder-uri vscode-remote://ssh-remote+vscode-server/home/username/path/to/project`

 ... where `vscode-server` matches the Host identifier in the ssh config entry and everything else after that matches the path to your project.

-Note for Windows users: If you use the shortcut feature described above, you must add `/compat/debian` as a path component for it to work.
-Example:

-`"C:\Program Files\Microsoft VS Code\Code.exe" --folder-uri vscode-remote://ssh-remote+vscode-server/compat/debian/home/username/path/to/project`